First Annual Water Quality Survey Results for Earth Day

 Many Eco Shoppers work to ensure water quality by leveraging filtration.
 They’re 57% more likely to use a faucet filter, 24% more likely to use a filtration pitcher, and 33% more likely to use a free-standing water cooler.
 Non-Eco Shoppers, on the other hand, are 21% more likely to not filter their home drinking water.

 Eco Shoppers’ purchasing habits also extend to water quality-related items.
-In the past year, Eco Shoppers are 70% more likely to have purchased a whole house filter, 67% more likely to have purchased an under sink filter, and 100% more likely to have purchased a shower filter.
+In the year leading up to our survey, Eco Shoppers were 70% more likely to have purchased a whole house filter, 67% more likely to have purchased an under sink filter, and 100% more likely to have purchased a shower filter.
 Non-Eco Shoppers are 38% more likely to have not purchased any water filtration products in the past year.

 Women vs. Men Take Different Approaches to Sustainability